shidhincr/shidhincr.github.com/source/_posts/2013-09-26-some-gotchas-in-arithmetic-expression-evaluation-javascript.markdown

 	var a = 5; b = 3;
 	a = ( ( b = ( a = a + b ) - b ) - a );
 ```
 This time I got the correct results `a = -3 and b = 5`.
-So why the hell it didnt work for the first expression ?
+So why the hell it didn't work for the first expression ?

 ## The answer is :